Sellerant/interview-questions/frontend/workflow/README.md

    - Design a method to visually display conditional branches from nodes.
    - Allow users to add condition paths and link them to different node types.

-6. **Testing and Debugging**:
-   - Test the application for usability and functionality.
-   - Ensure that the application is responsive and nodes are rendered appropriately on all devices.

-7. **Documentation**:
-   - Write comprehensive documentation on how to use the frontend, including how to add, configure, and connect nodes.

 This frontend setup will empower users to create and manage complex workflows visually and interactively, enhancing the user experience and providing powerful tools for workflow automation.